ibm-cloud-docs/vpc/bare_metal_server_faq_s390x.md

 You are billed for s390x bare metal servers based on the server profile that you selected.
 Billing stops only when you delete the bare metal server.
 Powering off the server doesn't change billing.
 For more information about billing and pricing, contact your IBM Sales representative.

 You are also billed for other VPC services and resources that are attached to any bare metal servers.
-For more information about pricing for Bare Metal Servers on VPC, see [Pricing](https://www.ibm.com/cloud/vpc/pricing).
+For more information about pricing for Bare Metal Servers on VPC, see [Pricing](https://www.ibm.com/cloud/vpc/pricing){: external}.

 ## How is billing for s390x bare metal severs different from s390x virtual server instances?
 {: #faq-s390x-bare-metal-11}